revilowaldow/BITC/Sessions/2025/10 05 - Session 52.md

 Scales, balance and monetary transaction
 Constellation of the dragon, powerful entity, separate from mortality

-Constellation of the lord, rulership, author
+Constellation of the lord, rulership, authority and inheritance Hover between each side (red star and scales)

 <hr>